OakLake/Vision-OpenCV/README.md

 - genetic.cpp: simple genetic algorithm, crossover and mutation. fitness = number of 1's

-- cell.cpp: cellular automata in terminal (animated).
+- cell.cpp: animated cellular automata in terminal (aquint your eyes for maximum efficiency).